What it does

 Instead of hunting through menus to find shortcuts, KeyMinder pops up a clean overview of every keyboard shortcut available in the frontmost app — grouped by menu, triggered by a user-defined hotkey or double-tap on the command, option or control key.

 Click any shortcut in the popup to run it immediately.
-KeyMinder reads menu structures directly via the macOS Accessibility API, so shortcuts are always accurate and up to date for whatever app you're using.
+KeyMinder reads menu structures directly via the macOS Accessibility API — the system feature that lets apps read menus and UI elements from other apps — so shortcuts are always accurate and up to date for whatever app you're using.

-You can search for a keyboard shortcut by starting to type its name and then tab there to execute the command directly.
-Toggle or hold modifier keys (⌃ ⌥ ⇧ ⌘) to filter by exact modifier combination — hold ⌘ to see only Command shortcuts, add ⇧ to narrow to Command-Shift.
+Search by typing a command name and Tab to it to execute it directly.
+Toggle or hold modifier keys (⌃ ⌥ ⇧ ⌘) to filter by exact modifier combination.
 When all shortcuts fit on screen, non-matching rows dim in place so the layout stays stable.
-There is even an option to show menu items without keyboard shortcuts — these show only when at least two letters of the command are matched.
+There is even an option to show all menu entries — including those without shortcuts — either immediately or only while searching.

 Click to enlarge